padgett1/blog/docs/notes/The Theory and Optimization of Thinking along with Problem Solving Philosophy.md

 ### 1. Don't Try Harder - Try Smarter
 This isn't to say that you don't need to try hard, just that putting effort into optimizing the effort is just as important as the actual effort.
 Both are needed for success, and trying harder to the point that you are miserable is counterproductive.

-It turns out that in the past, pain used to be a pretty good estimate of effort.
+It turns out that pain used to be a pretty good estimate of effort in the past.
 It took most of the average person's day to get through their chores, and so anything on top of that was painful because they would much rather rest/sleep.
 This isn't true any more thanks to modern technology allowing us to spend vastly less time doing menial tasks.
 This is only true in 1st world countries though.

 It also happens that using pain as the unit of effort has disastrous consequences for the average person's mental health.